ncmiller/lets_make_a_synth/part3_ui/README.md

 Widget IDs are generated by hashing unique identifying information about widget instances (e.g. knob label is "PAN") combined with the hash of its ancestral widgets in the UI hierarchy.
-There is the concept of an "ID stack", which is simply a vector of IDs that is updated as we traverse the UI hierarchy each frame.
+There is the concept of an "ID stack", which is simply a `std::vector` of IDs that is updated as we traverse the UI hierarchy each frame.

 To generate an ID, each widget uses the `ScopedId` RAII class.
 Widgets use